American Legion Hut (Livingston, Tennessee): Architecture

 Prefabricated Quonset huts consist of a skeleton of semi-circular steel ribs with corrugated sheet metal siding.
 During War II, the United States mass-produced them because they could be shipped in crates and assembled in a day by a 10-person team using only hand tools.
 While the standard Quonset hut measured 20 feet by 48 feet, this building measures 40 feet by 100 feet because it was a utility building, which the soldiers nicknamed an "elephant hut".
-Of the 150,000 and 170,000 huts that the U.S. produced, only about 11,800 were this larger size.
+Of the 150,000–170,000 huts that the U.S. produced, only about 11,800 were this larger size.

 The exterior of the building reflects mid-20th century vernacular architecture because a brick false front was added.
 That consists of three bays with a recessed entry and glass block windows on either side.
 A belt course runs above the bays, and the brickwork changes from running bond to American bond within the cornice.
 The rounded one-story building sits on a concrete foundation with no windows on the sides and was originally painted green.
 The roof includes a metal air vent and brick chimney while the rear has the original metal double doors.

 The structure creates a cylinder-like interior space despite the addition of drop ceilings.
 The central meeting hall takes up most of the space and includes original speakers and fans hanging from the ceiling and a small stage.
 There are two rooms on either side of the front entrance, an office to the right and the former library to the left.
 At the rear of the building are a kitchen, bathrooms, and a storage room that opens to the attic.